Spoiler Alert; although I assume most inclined to watch the movie already know the bloody details of the “satanic black metal underground” in Norway.

 PS: Anyone who takes anything on this list too seriously is figuratively a shard of glass lodged deeply inside the pee hole of an uncircumcised penis.
 Hails!

-Back in July of 2018, blackened shoegaze post metal outfit Deafheaven released their forth full length album entitled “Ordinary Corrupt Human Love.”
-Deafheaven is a band that generates an inordinate amount of buzz in the digital space, and for good reason, metal heads just don’t know what to make of them.
+Back in July of 2018, blackened shoegaze post-metal outfit Deafheavenreleased their fourth full-length album entitled “Ordinary Corrupt Human Love.”
+Deafheaven is a band that generates an inordinate amount of buzz in the digital space, and for good reason, metalheads just don’t know what to make of them.

-Metal heads can’t seem to agree.
-Some say that it’s high time a curmudgeonly genre like black metal open up its collective mind to new ideas.
+Metalheads can’t seem to agree.
+Some say that it’s high time a curmudgeonly genre like black metal opens up its collective mind to new ideas.
 Black metal was, after all, born out musical experimentation.
-Proto black metal band such as Celtic Frost was regarded as an avant-garde act with its odd uses of dissonance and, at times, slower tempos and outright deviations into the strange.
+Proto black metal, such as Celtic Frost was regarded as avant-garde with its odd uses of dissonance and, at times, slower tempos and outright deviations into the strange.
 They sounded like nothing anyone was doing at the time and for that they went down in history as legends.